All Episodes

 Is there any good news out there?

-Is you think you can find any good news in the drive-by media?
+You think you can find any good news in the drive-by media?

-Well, no, that they have not no.
+Well, no, they have not.

-My night my new deal is not in the news roster.
+No, my new deal is not in the news roster.

-The drive bys are ignoring it.
+The drive-bys are ignoring it.

 The TV people are all calling their agents frantically.